SMOKE MANAGEMENT

 Surface wind

-light and variable and controlled by local terrain.
+light and variable but favors E to SE and controlled by local terrain.

 AFTERNOON